UMAprotocol/UMIPs/UMIPs/umip-draft_compound_borrow_apr.md

 ## Markets & Data sources

 ### Pre Cutoff
-This price should be queried from the highest volume Uniswap or Balancer pool (Whichever one is deemed more legitimate by the UMA token holders) on Ethereum where at least one asset in the pair is CAR.
-It's expected that a single Uniswap/USDC pool will have 99% of the liquidity and volume so confusion will not arise.
+This price should be queried from the highest volume Uniswap pool (Whichever one is deemed more legitimate by the UMA token holders) on Ethereum where at least one asset in the pair is CAR.
+It's expected that a single Uniswap pool will have 99% of the liquidity and volume so confusion will not arise.

 ### Post Cutoff
 The source of truth for this data is the Compound USDC cToken's (cUSDC) `borrowRatePerBlock()` method.
 As of the writing of this UMIP, the agreed-upon cUSDC smart contract address is `0x39aa39c021dfbae8fac545936693ac917d5e7563`.
 This price identifier aggregates the value returned by `borrowRatePerBlock()` over every block from the 30 days ending at the cutoff/expiration timestamp (`1614470400` for `[COMPUSDC-APR-TWAP-OR-30DAY-FEB28/USD]` and `1616889600` for `[COMPUSDC-APR-TWAP-OR-30DAY-MAR28/USD]`).